dougeby/IntuneDocs/intune/troubleshoot-policies-in-microsoft-intune.md

 This article lists some common troubleshooting techniques, and describes some issues you may experience.

+## Check Tenant Status
+Check the [Tenant Status](tenant-status.md) and confirm the subscription is Active.
+You can also view details for active incidents and advisories that may impact your policy or profile deployment.

 ## Use built-in troubleshooting

 1. In [Intune](https://go.microsoft.com/fwlink/?linkid=2090973), select **Troubleshoot**: